eclipse-archived/ceylon-lang.org/README.md

 ---
 layout: documentation
-title: Markdown .md file
+title: Building the website
 tab: documentation
 author: Emmanuel Bernard
 ---
 # How to build the ceylon-lang.org website

-Building the website and hack the documentationis fairly simple.
-It is based on Markdown or haml based files and use Git as the CMS.
+Building the website and work the documentation is fairly simple.
+It is based on `Markdown` or `haml` based files and use Git as a rudimentary CMS.

 ## infrastructure